Photo by Carlo Montalbo (@Carlo.Montalbo on Instagram)

 My mom is the hardest working person I know.
 She is always doing something to try and provide for our family every single day.
 She will never just sit down and relax with us.
 My father is the man I can always count on to talk to about the hard things.
 One of the things I admire about him is that he is not afraid to speak his opinion loudly and is not ashamed of it.

-It is hard as a o-lineman or an o-line group to only get noticed in film when you make a mistake, but not when we work together as one group and have good long running drives.
+It is hard as an o-lineman or an o-line group to only get noticed in film when you make a mistake, but not when we work together as one group and have long running drives.
 I do think lineman are starting to get valued more over the last couple of years, but they’re rarely talked about in the media.
 I’ve never tried to make pancake blocks to get noticed.
 I just try and make the blocks that help win football games.

 I just hope they remember me as someone who was all about our team’s success, since that’s what I remember of the guys from my undefeated year like Braydon.
 All he wanted to do was win, and he would do anything to win the game.”